cornelisdemooij/HTMLCSSOnlyWebsite/README.md

 # HTMLOnlyWebsite
-Very simple website that only* uses HTML.                              *and a little bit of inline CSS
+Simple website that only uses HTML and CSS.

 ## How to run
 Before you can run the local web server that will allow you to see your website, you need to install some dependencies.
 This is done with the following command, which you can execute with Git Bash: